HomeBlogAgricultureWhat is Organic Farming in India – Types, Methods & Advantages

 • Generate revenue

-• It also generate revenue by way of exports.
+• It also generates revenue through exports.

 • Employment source.